Faisal-pixel/Issues-and-Resolutions-Javascript/issues_and_resolution.md

     3) set up a configuration object to configure what we want to store.
         <code>
             const persistConfig {
-                key: "root"     //specify the key under which the persisted state will be stored in the storage system (such as localStorage or AsyncStorage).
+                key: "root"     //specify the key under which the persisted state will be stored in the storage system (such as localStorage or AsyncStorage), storage,
+                blacklist: ["user"] // list of properties of the reducer, in this rootReducer, that you want to ommit.
             }
         </code>
     4) pass the reducer you want to persist and the persistConfig into the persistReducer